Ryun1/testnet-docker-node/README.md

-# Cardano Testnet (docker) Node Toolkit 🤠
+# Cardano Testnet Node Toolkit 🤠

-A simple dockerized Cardano node toolkit, for running a Cardano testnet nodes and interacting with Cardano networks.
+A simple Cardano node toolkit, interact with Cardano nodes running in docker or connect via socket file.

-**Current node version:** `10.5.3`
+Allowing the user to run multiple dockerised nodes, with different versions and across networks.

+**Docker node version choices:** `10.5.3`, `10.5.1`

 ## Prerequisites

 ### `Docker`

 Install docker desktop for your operating system.

 - <https://docs.docker.com/engine/install>

 If you are using Apple silicon (M1, M2, M3 processor) make sure you have Rosetta enabled via Docker desktop settings.